Mandela Barnes

-J. Mandela Barnes (born December 1, 1986) is an American politician who served as the 45th lieutenant governor of Wisconsin from 2019 to 2023.
-A member of the Democratic Party, he was the state representative for the 11th district from 2013 to 2017.
-Barnes is the first African American to serve as Wisconsin's lieutenant governor.
+J. Mandela Barnes (born Jesse Mandela Barnes, December 1, 1986) is an American politician who served as the 45th lieutenant governor of Wisconsin from 2019 to 2023.
+A member of the Democratic Party, he was the state representative for Wisconsin's 11th Assembly district from 2013 to 2017.
+Barnes was the first African American to serve as Wisconsin's lieutenant governor.

 Barnes was the Democratic nominee in the 2022 United States Senate election in Wisconsin, losing to incumbent Republican Senator Ron Johnson.
+He also ran in the Democratic primary for governor of Wisconsin in 2026, dropping out two weeks before election day.

 Early life and education

-Jesse Mandela Barnes was born in Milwaukee on December 1, 1986, the son of a public school teacher and a United Auto Workers member.
+J. Mandela Barnes was born in Milwaukee on December 1, 1986, the son of a public school teacher and a United Auto Workers member.
 Jesse is his father's name, while his middle name, Mandela, is a tribute to the anti-apartheid activist and first South African black president Nelson Mandela.
-Barnes says he has gone by his middle name since birth.
+Barnes says he used his middle name since birth.
 His legal name is J. Mandela Barnes.

-Barnes attended Holy Redeemer Christian Academy in Milwaukee; Milwaukee Public Schools, including John Marshall High School; and Alabama A&M University.

-Barnes was involved with the National Association for the Advancement of Colored People (NAACP) during college.
-He has also said that Barack Obama's keynote speech at the 2004 Democratic National Convention inspired him to rethink his post-college career.
+Barnes attended Holy Redeemer Christian Academy in Milwaukee and graduated from John Marshall High School.
+He attended Alabama A&M University from 2003 to 2008, where he was a member of the Kappa Alpha Psi fraternity and was involved with the National Association for the Advancement of Colored People (NAACP).
+He has also said that the 2004 Democratic National Convention keynote address by Barack Obama inspired him to rethink his post-college career.

-In August 2019, Barnes admitted that he had never officially completed his bachelor's degree in 2008 due to incomplete coursework in one class that he called a "minor technical issue", contrary to previous statements that he had graduated from Alabama A&M. He received his B.A. degree in communications media specializing in performance on May 1, 2020, after resolving the outstanding coursework issue with the university.
+In August 2019, Barnes admitted that he had never officially completed his bachelor's degree in 2008 due to incomplete coursework in one class that he called a "minor technical issue", contrary to previous statements that he had graduated from Alabama A&M. He received his Bachelor of Arts degree in communications media specializing in performance on May 1, 2020, after resolving the outstanding coursework issue with the university.

 Political career

-Barnes worked for various political campaigns and in the office of Milwaukee Mayor Tom Barrett, eventually becoming an organizer for M.I.C.A.H., a Milwaukee-based interfaith coalition that advocates social justice.
+Barnes worked for various political campaigns and in the office of Milwaukee mayor Tom Barrett, eventually becoming an organizer for M.I.C.A.H., a Milwaukee-based interfaith coalition that advocates social justice.
 He served as deputy director of strategic engagement for State Innovation Exchange, a national progressive public policy organization based in Madison, from December 2016 to December 2017.

+Barnes is a progressive Democrat and voted for Bernie Sanders in the 2016 and 2020 Wisconsin presidential primaries.